 - Light intensity

-- Potassium, nitrogen
+- Potassium and nitrogen

-The plant's expected life expectancy
+The plant's expected lifespan

-The expected growth rate of your plant
+The expected rate of growth for your plant

 The most important nutrient component

 The following nutrients may be necessary for hydroponics systems:

 Calcium: Hydroponics plants require a higher calcium content than those grown in soil.
 Use a calcium source with a high amount of calcium carbonate.
 Not magnesium sulfate.
 You should adjust the pH to 5.8 when using this calcium source.